How to Stop Being Insecure In Relationship

 Your insecurities about your body, which 80% of us feel – yes, 80 percent! – maybe holding you back from receiving the affection and intimacy that your partner desperately wants to share with you, and this is a much greater issue than any minor imperfection in your body.

-When you learn to accept a compliment and all the affection and intimacy that comes with it, you will begin to feel closer to your partner and realize that he or she is with you because, to them, you are perfect as you are.
+When you learn to accept a compliment and all the affection and intimacy that comes with it, you will begin to feel closer to your partner and realize that they are with you because, to them, you are perfect as you are.

 As with doubts about our appearance, many of us may feel that we are not interesting or funny enough or that our knowledge of animé, cars or sports is lacking.